GLOBAL MARKETS-Wall Street meanders, dollar gains as Fed rate hike seen in May | Headlines

 - United States

-Wall Street traded flat and the dollar rose on Monday after strong jobs data last week indicated the U.S. Federal Reserve will hike interest rates in May, while the yen weakened after Japan's new central bank governor vowed to maintain ultra-loose policy.
+U.S. stocks closed mostly flat and the dollar rose on Monday after strong jobs data last week pointed to the Federal Reserve hiking interest rates in May, while the yen eased after Japan's new central bank governor vowed to maintain ultra-loose policy.
 Gold prices slipped below the key $2,000 level due to a resurgent dollar, while Treasury yields edged higher on growing market expectations that the Fed will hike rates when policymakers conclude a two-day meeting on May 3.

-Consumer price index data on Wednesday will encourage the market to see a rate hike next month, but more important data will be on Thursday and Friday when reports will show the extent of emergency funding for banks, said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
+Consumer price index data on Wednesday will encourage the market to see a rate hike next month, but more important reports on Thursday and Friday will show the extent of emergency funding for banks, said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
 "My sense is that the labor market and CPI would favor the Fed raising rates again.
-However, what has made the market have second thoughts is the extent of the tightening of lending," Chandler added.
+However, what has made the market have second thoughts is the extent of the tightening of lending."

 "We saw in the last two weeks there's a record decline in commercial and industry loans," Chandler said.
 Futures show a 71.7% likelihood that the Fed will raise rates by 25 basis points to a range of 5.0%-5.25% next month, CME Group's FedWatch tool shows.

-Recession worries have risen as commercial lending fell after the sudden collapse of Silicon Valley Bank on March 10 tightened credit conditions among U.S. banks.
-The Fed's emergency lending program has eased much of the concerns.
+But recession worries have risen as commercial lending fell after the sudden collapse of Silicon Valley Bank in March tightened credit conditions among U.S. banks.
+The Fed's emergency lending program has eased some of those concerns.
 Fed lending to banks over the past four weeks has increased more than $400 billion and offset nearly two-thirds of the quantitative tightening that began a year ago, said Joe LaVorgna, chief U.S. economist at SMBC Nikko Securities in New York.

 Minutes of the Fed's policy meeting in March are also scheduled to be released on Wednesday.
 Trading was light as markets were closed in Europe, Australia and Hong Kong for Easter.

-The dollar index rose 0.539% and the two-year Treasury yield, which typically moves in step with interest rate expectations, added 3.4 basis points to 4.006%.
-On Wall Street, the Dow Jones Industrial Average rose 0.17%, the S&P 500 lost 0.04% and the Nasdaq Composite dropped 0.14%.
+The dollar index rose 0.52% and the two-year Treasury yield, which typically moves in step with interest rate expectations, added 4.2 basis points to 4.014%.
+On Wall Street, the Dow Jones Industrial Average rose 0.3%, the S&P 500 gained 0.10% and the Nasdaq Composite dropped 0.03%.
+MSCI's gauge of stocks across the globe closed down 0.11%.

 U.S. gold futures settled down 1.1% at $1,989.10 an ounce.
 U.S. crude fell 96 cents to settle at $79.74 a barrel and Brent settled down 94 cents at $84.18 a barrel.